AdaCore/aws/readme.txt

      filter has now access to the lazy tags.
 See non upward compatible changes.

-   - Support for Pipe streams to avoid writing data on the hard drive.

    - Add support for extended HTTP protocols.

    - Fix xsd:float and xsd:double support to match the W3C recommendations.

-   - Add support for SMTP authentication.

-   - Add a new high level service (AWS.Services.Web_Block) to help building block based Web applications.

-   - Add support for user defined types in ada2wsdl tool.

    - The server side URL object (Status.URI returning and URL.Object) properly store the web parameters.